Click the button below and we’ll match you to your puppy.

-Puppy Heaven has the smallest and cutest Cockapoo puppies for sale and our prices are unbeatable.
+Puppy Heaven has the smallest and cutest Teacup Cockapoo puppies for sale and our prices are unbeatable.
 We have a reputation of being the most reputable and trusted dog breeder in the business with over 17 years of experience.

-All of our Cockapoo puppies come with a health guarantee, up-to-date on vaccinations and deworming, microchipped, and much more.
+All of our Cockapoo puppies come with a health guarantee, up-to-date vaccinations and deworming, microchipped, and much more.

 If you are looking for a Cockapoo puppy that will fill your life with love and happiness, then look no further than Puppy Heaven.
 Call us today to reserve your very own Teacup or Toy Cockapoo puppy!

-There are many reasons why people choose the Teacup & Toy Cockapoo breed, but there are one trait that makes them especially good pets.
+There are many reasons why people choose the Teacup & Toy Cockapoo breed, but there is one trait that makes them especially good pets.
 These small dogs are loving, dependable, and friendly.
 If you’re thinking about getting a Cockapoo, read on to find out more about this adorable breed.
 This article will answer some of the most common questions that prospective dog owners may have, as well as help you find the perfect pet.

-When comparing the lifespan of Teacup and Toy Cockapoo puppies, keep in mind that the former is much smaller than the latter.
+When comparing the lifespan of Toy & Teacup Cockapoo puppies, keep in mind that the former is much smaller than the latter.
 Teacup Cockapoo puppies are finished growing when they reach the age of about nine months.
 However, they remain puppies emotionally and mentally until about a year old.
 On the other hand, Miniature Cockapoos and Maxi Cockapoos don’t fully mature physically until around nine or twelve months old.
 By this time, they are much less dependent on their owners and have already developed adult behavior.